-A variation of Daonuts Divinity Bread, this recipe uses Daonuts Cakes, Cookies, Muffins Flour Blend.
+A variation of Daonuts Divine Bread, this recipe uses Daonuts Cakes, Cookies, Muffins Flour Blend.
 CCM has a high nutrient content and low starch; it contains only arrowroot.
 It is a hearty bread with a soft, dense texture.

 Make the roux first; see below

 3 cups Daonuts Cakes, Cookies, Muffins flour blend, minus 2 ½ Tb for roux

 2 tsp xanthan gum, this is in addition to xanthan gum already in the blend

 1 tsp Real salt, (yes, this is a brand Redmond Real Salt)

 ¾ cup minus 1 Tb warmed (105°-110°) organic apple juice, I use Knudsen’s for the ascorbic acid.

 2 ¼ tsp organic yeast or active dry yeast

 4 Tb coconut oil, melted on low temperature

 2 large eggs, at room temperature, beaten